 Bagging does not leave clumps, creating a sleek, clean-cut appearance.

 Pro: Bagging adds nutrients to compost

 Bagging grass clippings provide nutrients if you add them to a compost pit.
 The grass clippings contain nutrients such as nitrogen, phosphorus, and potassium.
 They are readily released into the compost when they decompose.
-Topdressing a lawn with compost boosts the water retention capacity of soil as well as make grass grow thicker and richer in color.
+Topdressing a lawn with compost boosts the soil’s water retention capacity and makes grass grow thicker and richer in color.

 Pro: Bagging reduces the spread of pests and diseases